ecomfe/veui-docs/one/docs/en-US/components/search-box.md

 ^^^slot-suggestion
 The content of each suggestion option.

-+++Scope properties
++++Slot props
 | Name | Type | Description |
 | -- | -- | -- |
 | `label` | `string` | The text label of the suggestion option. |
 | `value` | `string` | The value of the suggestion option. |

-Additionally, custom properties apart from the listed ones will also be passes into the scope object via `v-bind`.
+Additionally, custom properties apart from the listed ones will also be passes into the slot props object via `v-bind`.

 When `suggestions` is an `Array<string>`, the `label` and `value` of the suggestion option will share the same `string` value.
 +++